Tubal Sterilization (Tubal Ligation)

 What is tubal sterilization?

-Tubal sterilization is a type of surgery that keeps you from getting pregnant.
+Tubal sterilization (tubal ligation) is a type of surgery that keeps you from getting pregnant.
 It closes off your fallopian tubes (which carry an egg to your uterus each month).
 When the tubes are closed, sperm cannot reach the egg, so you cannot get pregnant.

 Sterilization won’t make you less feminine.
 It doesn’t cause weight gain or the growth of facial hair.
 It won’t decrease your sexual pleasure or cause menopause.
 It’s important to know that sterilization won’t protect you against sexually transmitted infections (STIs).
 Always use a condom during each sexual activity to prevent STIs.

 How is sterilization done?

 Closing the fallopian tubes for sterilization can be done in several ways.
 Tubal ligation is when the tubes are closed off by tying and cutting.
 They also can be closed by sealing (cautery) or by applying clips, clamps or rings.
 Sometimes, a small piece of the fallopian tube is removed.